 Copenhagen, Denmark is the largest city in Scandinavia, with lots to see and do for everyone.
 Copenhagen is also a very popular port of call or embarkation point for cruise ships sailing to the Baltic capitals.

 Tivoli Gardens is Copenhagen's most popular tourist destination.
 Millions of people fill the gardens, dine in the 40 restaurants, enjoy the entertainment, ride the amusement rides, play the games, or just sit and eat ice cream and people-watch from mid-April to late September each year.

 The entertainment varies each day, so be sure to pick up a map and schedule when you pay the entry fee at the gate.
 Tivoli is at its best at night, when over 100,000 colored lanterns light up the gardens.

-Little Mermaid Statue
+Visit the Little Mermaid Statue

 Hans Christian Andersen wrote "The Little Mermaid" fairy tale in 1837, and in 1909 the founder of Carlsberg Breweries, who was fascinated by the story, had the statue built.